Guide to undertaking privacy impact assessments

 - Nlets — the International Justice and Public Safety Network, Privacy Impact Assessment Report for the Utilization of Facial Recognition Technologies to Identify Subjects in the Field (2011)

 This Guide discusses privacy of personal information, but a PIA may also consider other types of personal privacy, such as bodily, behavioural and communications privacy.

 Section 33D (7) of the Privacy Act requires that a review will be undertaken within five years of the commencement of the reforms to the Privacy Act to consider whether the power to direct a PIA should also apply in relation to organisations.

 A number of privacy consultancies and law firms offer PIAs as a service.

-See Data breach notification — a guide to handling personal information security breaches for more information on responding to data breaches.
+See Data breach preparation and response — a guide to managing data breaches in accordance with the Privacy Act 1988 (Cth) for more information on responding to data breaches.

-See the Guide to the OAIC’s privacy regulatory action: Directing a PIA for more information.
+See the OAIC’s Guide to privacy regulatory action — Chapter 8: Directing a privacy impact assessment for more information.